peteryuhang/code-knowledge/the-pragmatic-programmer.md

   - When you start a project, come up with a name for it, ideally something off-the-wall
   - Spend 30 minutes coming up with a zany logo, and use it on your memos and reports
   - Use your team's name liberally when talking with people
-- There is an implicit hierarchy here—the closer to the user you’re allowed, the more senior you are
+- There is an implicit hierarchy here—the closer to the user you're allowed, the more senior you are
 - **Organize Around Functionality, Not Job Functions**
 - A great way to ensure both consistency and accuracy is to automate everything the team does
 - To ensure that things get automated, appoint one or more team members as tool builders to construct and deploy the tools that automate the project drudgery